 As more businesses are moving towards a digital-first approach, software-as-a-service (SaaS) products are becoming increasingly popular.
+It is reported through statistical data that there exist over 32,000 SaaS companies worldwide in 2023.
 However, creating and marketing a successful SaaS product requires a unique set of skills and strategies.
 In this guide, we’ll take a deep dive into the steps involved in creating and marketing your own SaaS product.

 Understanding SaaS and Its Benefits